TheWitheredStriker/TheWitheredStriker/README.md

   - [ ] D
   - [ ] Nim

-I'm interested in some other languages as well, like Elixir, Pascal, D, Ada, and Kotlin, but I'm not sure if I'll ever get to those.
+I'm interested in some other languages as well, like Elixir, Ada, and Kotlin, but I'm not sure if I'll ever get to those.
 The other ones I just mentioned have priority.

 # Contact me